LBHackney-IT/Data-Platform-Playbook/docs/playbook/ingesting-data/005-database-ingestion.md

       This would have been shared with you by a member of the Data Platform team.
         For example:
         ```
-        database_secret_name = "academy-database-credentials"
+        database_secret_name = "database-credentials/lbhatestrbviews-council-tax"
         ```

 6. Commit your changes and create a Pull Request for review by the Data Platform team.
-   You should wait for it to be aprroved and deployed before moving onto the next step.
+   You should wait for it to be approved and deployed before moving onto the next step.
     - See [Committing changes][committing-changes] section of the **Using Github** guide.
     The Data Platform team needs to approve any changes to the code that you make, so your change won't happen automatically.

+7. Once you get confirmation that the code has been successfully deployed, you will need to retrieve the ID of the security group for the JDBC Connection (created as part of this module), and request that it is added to the source database's inbound security group rules by the appropriate engineer.

+**To find the security group ID of your connection:**
+- Navigate to `AWS Glue` in the AWS Console, then click `Connections` in the left-hand navigation bar and search for your connection.
+    It will have the same name that you set in the **name** input variable above.
+- Click on your connection and copy the ID next to `Security groups` e.g. `sg-05a4fc711d3e12345`.

 ### Create a Glue job and Crawler
 Once your Pull Request for setting up the JDBC Connection has been approved and deployed, you can continue with this section.